KittyCody/KittyCody/README.md

 ## Yo, world 👋

 I am a software engineer in training.
 Specializing in back-end development, but having as an objective to become one day a full stack developer.
-I specialize in JAVA, but am also open to other programming languages such as Go, C#,.Net, Typescript.
+I did my studies primarily in JAVA, but am definitely open to other programming languages such as Go, C#,.Net, Typescript.

 🎯 I truly believe that once we develop well our logical thinkng, understand how the code is executed and we learn the good practices concerning a clean, simple as possible, readable and well structured code, changing technologies is not scary.
+(Still, a lot to learn !)

-💡 I'm currently looking forward to completing my courses and starting an internship as a back-end/full stack apprentice.
+💡 I'm currently looking forward to starting an internship as a back-end/full stack apprentice.

 ☎️ how to reach me ?
 jekovakiity@gmail.com